curiousboey/tech.revise_mobile/README.md

 **Part of [SaltyHash.tech](https://saltyhash.tech)** - A comprehensive educational platform

-An advanced, interactive quiz application featuring CompTIA Network+ fundamentals, Web/App Development, and Nmap Network Security questions.
+An advanced, interactive quiz application featuring CompTIA Network+ fundamentals, Web/App Development, Nmap Network Security, and Operating Systems questions.
 This is the foundational quiz module of the larger SaltyHash.tech educational ecosystem, with many more quiz sections planned for future releases.

 ## 🚀 Features